What’s First Aid?

 “DNR”, If the person has a “DNR” it means, “Do Not Resuscitate”.
 Each state law may vary, so check to see what you can and can’t get away with.

 You can get Certified in first aid online, however, the quality of first aid you learn and provide will come down to you specifically, there is a saying,” When under pressure you normally fall down to your level of training”.
-Yet you may still rise above and in some cases performed perfectly with experience on your belt.
+Yet you may still rise above and in some cases perform exceptionally with experience on your belt.
 Some certifications, as well as jobs, may require you to go through the physical training required for it.

 How to get one?